omerorsun/academic-kickstart/content/project/ResearchMethods/index.md

 +++
 # Project title.
-title = "Qualitative and Quantitative Research Methods"
+title = "7027: Qualitative and Quantitative Research Methods"

 # Date this page was created.
 date = 2018-09-27T00:00:00